 Grammar, Punctuation and Spelling (GPS)

 We aim to develop children’s ability to produce well-structured, detailed writing.
-The purpose and audience of the writing is shared with the children and they are provided with sufficient time to plan, write and improve their work.
+The purpose and audience of the writing is shared with the children and they are provided with sufficient time to familiarise themselves with the structure of the text.
+Teachers use books, video clips and prepared short stories to provide focus to the two weekly cycle.
+The children learn the features and the grammar content of the writing before they plan, write and improve their work.
 Particular attention is paid throughout the school to the formal structures of English: grammatical detail, punctuation and spelling.
 Every two weeks, the children will produce at least one extended piece of writing.

 As part of our Reading for Pleasure agenda, we have created Padlets allowing children, parents and teachers to share quality texts.
 We love sharing book reviews with the class so please click the link below and write a short review of a book you love!

 The intended impact of our curriculum is that children build semantic and procedural knowledge; Children will have a sound understanding of phonics and will apply it to texts that they read.
 The children will be competent writers and will ensure that all the children are academically prepared for life beyond primary school and throughout their educational journey.

 |Words For Life - National Literacy Trust||Activities to support your child's development|